 Catherine Goulet, Awards Chairperson

-As co-founder of the Next Generation Indie Book Awards, Catherine Goulet is in her seventh year serving as Awards Chairperson for this esteemed book awards program.
+As co-founder of the Next Generation Indie Book Awards, Catherine Goulet is in her eighth year serving as Awards Chairperson for this esteemed book awards program.
 Catherine brings over twenty-five years of executive management, entrepreneurial and publishing experience to put together and run the largest not-for-profit book awards program for indie authors and independent publishers.
 One of Catherine's goals is to make the Next Generation Indie Book Awards the "Sundance" for indie books.
 Catherine is also the Co-CEO of FabJob Inc., an award- winning indie and medium sized publishing house named the #1 place to get published online by Writer's Digest.

 Beth Kallman-Werner, Advisor